m-shahbaz-kharal/LiGuard-2.x/docs/supported_sensors.md

 |----------|--------------------| ---------------|
 | Ouster LIDARs | `ouster-sdk` | `pip install ouster-sdk` |

-To use the LIDAR sensor in your data processing pipeline, add the following entry under `sensors` in your pipeline configuration.
+To use the LIDAR sensor in your data processing pipeline, add and entry `sensors` in your pipeline's `base_config.yml` file and then add the following entry under that `sensors` entry.
 ```yaml
 lidar: # lidar sensor configurations, at this point only Ouster lidars are supported, support for other lidars is coming soon
     enabled: True # set True to stream point clouds from sensor, please set False `data/lidar` is enabled.